alaub81/rpi_autoconf/README.md

 ROOTPASSWORD="YOURPASS1234"

 ## True or False
+# Disable IPv6 systemwide
+IPV6DISABLE="False"
 # Disable Swap File (be carefull with that!)
 SWAPDISABLE="False"
 # Deinstallation of the avahi Daemon
 AVAHIUNINSTALL="False"
 # Deactivate USB Hub to save power (not working on Pi zero)
 USBDISABLE="False"
+# Disable Wifi if you are using LAN
+WIFIDISABLE="False"
 # Disable Bluetooth to save power
 BTDISABLE="False"
 # Disable HDMI to save power
 HDMIDISABLE="False"
 # Disable Soundcard
 SOUNDDISABLE="False"
-# Minimizie Syslog Messages a little bit
-SYSLOGBLOCK="False"
 # /tmp as tmpfs mounting
 TMPTMPFS="False"
-# tmpfs Size (recommended: 16M for pi zero / 64M for Pi 4)
-TMPFSSIZE="16M"
+# tmpfs Size (recommended a minimum of 32M)
+TMPFSSIZE="32M"

 ## Interface Configuration
 ## 0 Enable / 1 Disable